-The brightness of an LED bulb is measured in lumens, so that’s an important factor you to which to pay attention when picking a replacement.
-You will also want to compare their advertised operating life if you’re doing a lot of night driving.
-LED headlights last much longer than halogen and HID bulbs, and most advertise at least 30,000 hours of life, which is over 20 years of using them for four hours a night.
+Brightness is measured in lumens, an essential factor when picking a replacement bulb.
+Too bright, and you risk dazzling oncoming traffic; not bright enough, and your visibility will suffer.
+You will also want to compare the advertised working life if you’re doing a lot of night driving.
+LED headlights last much longer than halogen and HID bulbs, and most advertise at least 30,000 hours of life, which adds up to around twenty years of life if used an average of four hours per night.

-Most importantly, many LED headlight bulbs can be used to replace halogen headlights if you’re looking for a brighter, longer-lasting light.
-Many of the manufacturers include plug-and-play kits with their products, so you don’t need to do any modifications to your vehicle.
-Brightness can depend both on the specific bulbs available for your car; and the different model lines that manufacturers offer, but range from 6,000lm (lumens) up to 12,000lm.
+Most importantly, vehicle owners can use many LED headlight bulbs to replace halogen headlights if they want brighter, longer-lasting light.
+Many manufacturers include plug-and-play kits with their products, so you don’t need to make any modifications to your vehicle.
+Brightness can depend both on the specific bulbs available for your car and the different model lines that manufacturers offer, with a range from 6,000lm (lumens) up to 12,000lm.
 However, even 6,000lm is brighter than almost any halogen headlights.

-See our Table of Contents for more information including choosing the right bulbs, and the installation and review of our Editor’s Pick.
+See our Table of Contents for more information, including choosing the correct bulbs and installing and reviewing our Editor’s Pick.